spsforks/SCons-scons-wiki/RevampToolsSubsystem.md

 Is a Tool ultimately responsible for detecting paths to possible alternatives of executables?
 Idea:

-   * Tool can return a list of paths, that can be used to realize a given "toolchain" link...while doing so it should access infos from the [PlatformInfo](PlatformInfo).
+   * Tool can return a list of paths, that can be used to realize a given "toolchain" link...while doing so it should access infos from the `PlatformInfo`.
 Problem: How to synchronize toolchain names between SCons and the Tools?
 Probably best, that SCons doesn't keep a list of them...but can request the list of ids this Tool realizes, from the Tool package itself.

 Probably handled as another SEP: Extending the build system such that a Tool (=Builder) can decide to run all (or only some) commands (=Actions) locally!!!